Multiscale Sub-grid Correction Method for Time-Harmonic High-Frequency Elastodynamics with Wavenumber Explicit Bounds: Introduction

 Modelling and simulating high-frequency wave propagation in complex media is a computationally demanding process.
 The need in applications to simulate wave propagation with accurate and robust numerical methods is wide ranging.
 In acoustics applications such as the automotive and aerospace industries, the need to understand sound propagation is critical for vibration control and consumer comfort.
 For more complex mechanical media, the acoustic (Helmholtz) equation is not sufficient to describe the real propagation of signals and waves.
 This is the case in subsurface seismic imaging applications, whereby attenuation from the elastic properties must be taken into account.
 The simulation of accurate signal propagation through the subsurface is utilized in calibrating the material properties in earth models and thus must be fast and robust.
 This is utilized in application domains ranging from environmental to petroleum exploration, and even mining engineering applications.

 It has been known for many years that at high-frequency, using numerical methods in Helmholtz type problems yields a pollution effect in the solution if the mesh parameter, $h$, is able not to resolve the effects of high-frequency $k$.
-It is has been shown that using a finite stencil completely eliminating the pollution effect is impossible \cite{babuska1997pollution}.
+It is has been shown \cite{babuska1997pollution} that using a finite stencil completely eliminating the pollution effect is impossible for two or more space dimensions (while the authors of \cite{babuska1997pollution} were able to exhibit a pollution-free method in one space dimension).
 There are a wide range of methodologies and techniques for trying to combat the pollution error and here we mention only a few.
 A plane wave Lagrange multiplier technique is utilized in \cite{tezaur2006three} for the mid-frequency range.
 Utilizing a Discontinuous Galerkin (DG) formulation for both $h$ and $hp$ the authors develop methods for high-frequency in \cite{feng2009discontinuous,feng2011hp}.
 In the boundary integral method setting, asymptotic methods may be used \cite{chandler2012numerical}. {By going to a fully DG context and computing an optimal test space, the authors in \cite{zitelli2011class} are able to obtain a pollution free method in one space dimension.} A breakthrough was achieved by relating the polynomial order $p$ to the frequency $k$ in a logarithmic way utilizing $hp$ methods in \cite{melenk2010convergence,melenk2011wavenumber}.
 In this work, we shall utilize a method based on the so-called Local Orthogonal Decomposition (LOD) \cite{MP14}.